-Joriah Kwamé is an upcoming writer and performer from Kalamazoo, MI.
+Joriah Kwamé is an upcoming writer and performer currently based in New York City.

-Joriah was brought up on music.
-The Grandson of Roosevelt Lee, a professional Gospel Singer, he started singing when he was only three years old.
+Joriah started singing when he was a small child.
 As a result of the music that was the soundtrack for his childhood, Joriah began to admire classic R&B, Soul, and Jazz music.
 He has been composing since he was 11 years old.
 Earlier in life, Joriah wrote and produced commercial music, releasing an original album by the age of 13, entitled “Alive”.
-He performed this music throughout his younger years, performing with well-known artists such as Anthony Hamilton, The Dramatics, Lyfe Jennings, and Keith Sweat and more.
+He performed this music throughout his younger years, performing with well-known artists such as Anthony Hamilton, The Dramatics, Lyfe Jennings, and Keith Sweat.

-Joriah plans to move to New York City, where he can continue making art and more importantly, change.
+Joriah plans to continue making art and more importantly, change.